Diseases & Conditions

 Hemivertebra removal.
 A single hemivertebra can be surgically removed.
 The partial correction of the curve that is achieved by doing this can then be maintained using metal implants.
 This procedure will only fuse two to three vertebrae together.

-Growing rod.
-Growing rods do not actually grow but can be lengthened with minor surgery that is repeated every 6 to 8 months.
-The goal of a growing rod is to allow continued growth while correcting the curve.
+The goal of a growing rod is to allow continued growth in height of the spine while correcting the curve.
 One or two rods are attached to the spine above and below the curve.
-Every 6 to 8 months, the child returns to the doctor and the rod is lengthened to keep up with the child's growth.
-When the child is full grown, the rod(s) are replaced and a spinal fusion is performed.
+Every 6 to 12 months, the child returns to the doctor, and the rod is lengthened to keep up with the child's growth.

-Once they are healed, children are allowed to participate in most of the activities that they had previously participated in.
+- Once they are healed, children are allowed to participate in most of the activities that they had previously participated in.

 Long-Term Outcomes

 Congenital scoliosis detected at an early age is one of the most challenging types of scoliosis to treat.
-The curves can be large to begin with and because children have so much growth ahead of them, the chance of severe curve is high.
+The curves can be large to begin with and because children have so much growth ahead of them, the chance of severe curvature is high.

 Although fusion of vertebrae at an early age results in the spine and trunk being shorter than they would have been, children can have outstanding results and achieve normal, or near-normal, function.
+This is sometimes a good option to avoid multiple surgeries.

 Last Reviewed

-May 2010
+May 2025

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.